How do I register for Young Eagles flights?

 What will the flight be like?

-First, your pilot will explain what will happen during the flight.
-This might include talking about the airplane, reviewing an aeronautical chart and identifying reference points during the flight, completing a careful "walk around" pre-flight inspection of the airplane and identifying the parts that control the airplane, helping buckle your child's seat belt, and describing the interior of the airplane, including the instrument panel.
+Before the flight your child will go to "ground school" to learn about flight and what to expect on their ride.
+This will include talking about the design of the airplane, how the pilot controls the airplane, what the control surfaces do, and the four forces of flight.
+Then your child will be assigned a pilot who will likely provide some additional information, such as reviewing an aeronautical chart and identifying reference points during the flight, completing a careful "walk around" pre-flight inspection of the airplane and identifying the parts that control the airplane, describing the safety procedures pilots use, and describing the interior of the airplane including the controls and instrument panel.

 Once in the air, your child will see the earth and sky in a new and exciting way.
 They will experience the wonderful freedom of flight that many people only dream about.
 Many people remember this experience for the rest of their lives.
-The length of the flight will be about 15 and 20 minutes.
+The length of the flight will be about 15 - 20 minutes.
+At the discretion of the pilot, your child may even have the opportunity to take the controls and see how it feels to actually fly the plane (don't worry, dual sets of controls allow the pilot to have full command of the aircraft at all times).
 Back on the ground there will be additional time for questions.

 How many passengers are permitted on a flight?